5 Blog Post Types That Work for Service-Based Businesses

 The creation of a service often stems from the desire to solve a specific problem.
 A problem that many customers are likely to try to solve themselves without your service.
 Or they’ll turn to the internet to browse for a solution.

-These moments provide the perfect opportunity to capture them with how-to guides.
-How-to guides enable you to demonstrate your expertise on the subject and establish strong internal links with your service pages.
+These moments create a perfect opportunity to capture attention with helpful how-to guides.
+How-to guides help you demonstrate your expertise on the subject and build strong internal links to your service pages.

 Users are also more likely to convert or slide down the funnel if they’ve received value before a sales step.